-The integration scheme used is a second order semi-implicit scheme.
+The integration scheme used is a second-order semi-implicit scheme.
 Accuracy is ensured by systematically reducing the time step until convergence is achieved.
-Integrations have been performed over a wide range of parameter space, $(L_0/L_c, \kappa_0)$, and we now discuss the results.
+Integrations have been performed over a wide range of parameter space $(L_0/L_c, \kappa_0)$, and we now discuss the results.

 As an initial illustration, Figure 2 shows the evolution of \mathcal{A}^ as a function of the scaled time, T, for various parameter values.
-Panel A shows integrations with initial filament width $L_0 = 0.8L_c$ and several initial wave numbers, κ_0 .
-Panel B conversely shows integrations with equal initial wave numbers and a selection of L_0/L_c values.
+Panel (a) shows integrations with initial filament width $L_0 = 0.8L_c$ and several initial wave numbers, κ_0 .
+Panel (b) conversely shows integrations with equal initial wave numbers and a selection of L_0/L_c values.
 In all simulations the long time behaviour is that of decay at the kinematic rate.
 In some cases, however, there is intermediate growth prior to this decay.
-We are interested in the magnitude of this growth and as such we define $\mathcal{A}{\max}(L_0/L_c, \kappa_0)$ as the maximum value of \mathcal{A}^ achieved throughout the integration period for each pair of parameter values, $(L_0/L_c, \kappa_0)$.
+We are interested in the magnitude of this growth and as such we define $\mathcal{A}{max}(L_0/L_c, \kappa_0)$ as the maximum value of \mathcal{A}^ achieved throughout the integration period for each pair of parameter values $(L_0/L_c, \kappa_0)$.

-Figure 3A shows \mathcal{A}{max} computed for a wide range of $(L_0/L_c, \kappa_0)$ values and the corresponding time at which the maxima occur, that is, T{max} such that $\mathcal{A}^(T{\text{max}}) = \mathcal{A}{\text{max}}$, is shown in Figure 3B.
+Figure 3(a) shows A{max} computed for a wide range of $(L_0/L_c, \kappa_0)$ values, and the corresponding time at which the maxima occur, i.e. T{max} such that $A^(T{max}) = A{max}$, is shown in Figure 3(b).
 Note the logarithmic scales in these plots.
 The parameter values of the integrations in Figure 2 are also shown on the figure, as well as the border between positive and negative initial growth predicted by (23).

-There are two features of Figure 3 which we now discuss.
-The first, and most important, is that for all values of the initial width, L_0 , there appear to be wave numbers which have large \mathcal{A}{max} values and therefore may be unstable in the sense that nonlinear terms may dominate the dynamics and cause the filament to 'roll-up'.
-The initial wave numbers, κ_0 , of the perturbations which grow large increase with L_0 , as expected, a result of the following combined effects: (i) the intermediate period of growth seen in Figure 2 occurs when $\kappa = O(1)$ and (ii) perturbation growth rates are larger on thinner filaments.
-Therefore the largest \mathcal{A}{max} values are achieved by the largest κ_0 experiments for which the filaments are very thin by the time $\kappa = O(1)$.
-Note that, despite this prediction of nonlinear instability at all strain rates, an initial disturbance of any given wavenumber can be stabilised if a suitably strong strain is applied.
+There are two features of Figure 3 that we now discuss.
+The first, and most important, is that for all values of the initial width L_0 there appear to be wave numbers that have large A{max} values and therefore may be unstable in the sense that nonlinear terms may dominate the dynamics and cause the filament to 'roll up'.
+The initial wave numbers, κ_0 , of the perturbations that grow large increase with L_0 , as expected, a result of the following combined effects: (1) the intermediate period of growth seen in Figure 2 occurs when $\kappa = \mathcal{O}(1)$ and (2) perturbation growth rates are larger on thinner filaments.
+Therefore the largest \mathcal{A}{max} values are achieved by the largest κ_0 experiments for which the filaments are very thin by the time $\kappa = \mathcal{O}(1)$.
+Note that, despite this prediction of nonlinear instability at all strain rates, an initial disturbance of any given wave number can be stabilized if a suitably strong strain is applied.

-The second feature of Figure 3 is the small wiggle of the contours in panel A in the region of $\log \kappa_0 = 0.5$.
-This is near the border between positive and negative initial growth and it is associated with the non-modal transient evolution of the isolated filament case (see Section 3).
-In that case small scale perturbations beyond the short wave cut-off of normal mode growth exhibit oscillatory behaviour due to a lack of phase locking between the edge waves, as can be seen in Figure 8 of this paper or Figure 2b of Juckes (1995).
-The wiggle in Figure 3A is a manifestation of this behaviour in the straining case, although here the effect is only temporary because the short waves are stretched to a wavelength where phase locking can occur and the subsequent perturbation growth then dominates.
+The second feature of Figure 3 is the small wiggle of the contours in panel (a) in the region of $\log \kappa_0 = 0.5$.
+This is near the border between positive and negative initial growth and it is associated with the non-modal transient evolution of the isolated filament case (see section 3).
+In this case, small-scale perturbations beyond the short-wave cut-off of normal-mode growth exhibit oscillatory behaviour due to a lack of phase-locking between the edge waves, as can be seen in Figure 8 of this article or figure 2b of Juckes (1995).
+The wiggle in Figure 3(a) is a manifestation of this behaviour in the straining case, although here the effect is only temporary because the short waves are stretched to a wavelength where phase-locking can occur and the subsequent perturbation growth then dominates.